 The range for most AM stations is greater than for FM, especially at night.
 The longer range can cause station frequencies to interfere with each other.
-Static can occur when things like storms and power lines interfere with radio reception.
+Static can also occur when things like storms and power lines interfere with radio reception.
 When this happens, try reducing the treble on the radio.

-SiriusXM[®] Satellite Radio Service
+SiriusXM Satellite Radio Service

-SiriusXM Satellite Radio Service gives digital radio reception from coast to coast in the 48 contiguous United States, and in Canada.
-Just as with FM, tall buildings or hills can interfere with satellite radio signals, causing the sound to fade in and out.
+If equipped, SiriusXM Satellite Radio Service provides digital radio reception.
+Tall buildings or hills can interfere with satellite radio signals, causing the sound to fade in and out.
 In addition, traveling or standing under heavy foliage, bridges, garages, or tunnels may cause loss of the SiriusXM signal for a period of time.